prophile/typ-report/sections/implementation.md

 to prove.
 Rather than proving them by hand, which would be immeasurably tedious, I opted to use a proof assistant.

-The major category of proof assistants use dependent types\cite{depProofAssistant}.
+Most of the major proof assistants use dependent types\cite{depProofAssistant}.
 Dependent types are a type system which can contain values as part of the type\cite{depTypes}.
 They are useful for enforcing certain properties at the type level.